-- 6.1 The Director of Adult Social Services is requested to - - (i) Approve the appointment onto a 12 month framework agreement (for the supply of Telecare Equipment listed in appendix 2) the ten suppliers listed in appendix 5, - (ii) Approve the undertaking of further tendering exercises in years two, three and four to create further framework agreements which effectively gives new suppliers in the market an opportunity to supply the goods and allows the council to expand the number of items available to service users by asking bidders to submit new prices against a revised appendix 2. - (iii) Note that - - (a) Implementation discussions will take place with the suppliers once the contract is awarded; - (b) The proposed timescale for implementation is 1st September 2016; and - (c) The Service Delivery Manager- Assisted Living Leeds will be the officer responsible for the implementation. - (d) The estimated value of the framework is £400,000 during the twelve month period.
+- 6.1 The Director of Adult Social Services is requested to - - (i) Approve the appointment onto a 12 month framework agreement (for the supply of Telecare Equipment listed in appendix 2) of the eight suppliers listed in appendix 5. - (ii) Approve the undertaking of the final tendering exercise in year four to create further framework agreement which effectively gives new suppliers in the market an opportunity to supply the goods and allows the council to expand the number of items available to service users by asking bidders to submit new prices against a revised specification.

+- (iii) Note that - - (a) Implementation discussions will take place with the suppliers once the contract is awarded; - (b) The proposed timescale for implementation is 1st September 2018; - (c) The Service Delivery Manager Assisted Living Leeds will be the officer responsible for the implementation; and - (d) The estimated value of the framework is £500,000 during the twelve month period.